iddu0/Project-SPCT/README.md

 # aioschoolpctools
 All In One School Computer Tool!<br>
 HOW TO USE:
 Download the whole github thingy as a zip file, then extract it, and then open the main folder and double click main.html.
-Enjoy!
+Enjoy!<br>
+Inspired, and contains Clockwork OS